Sources of law: Parliamentary conventions

+Customs

-A "General Custom" as a source of law is not normally written, but if a practice can be shown to have existed for a very long time, such as "since time immemorial' (1189 AD), it becomes a source of law.
+A "general custom" as a source of law is not normally written, but if a practice can be shown to have existed for a very long time, such as "since time immemorial" (1189 AD), it becomes a source of law.

-A "Particular Custom" (or "private custom") may arise and become a right with the force of law when a person, or a group of persons has from long usage obtained a recognized usage, such as an easement.
+A "particular custom" (or "private custom") may arise and become a right with the force of law when a person, or a group of persons has from long usage obtained a recognized usage, such as an easement.